- You are in:Basic Licensing and Copying Information.

 The Not-So-Creepy Crawlies

 A marvellous musical about minibeasts that's exceptionally cute and entertaining - and informative too!
-Supports the KS1 science curriculum (see 'Freebies' tab at the foot of this page) and reinforces PHSE teaching about prejudice and diversity.
-Sure to be an audience-pleaser.
+It supports the KS1 science curriculum as well as reinforcing PHSE teaching about prejudice and diversity.

-Lucy Ladybird is a little too adventurous!
-When she flies off on her own, away from her mother, she quickly finds she's lost.
-As she sits on a leaf, sad and alone, other creatures pass by: woodlice, a millipede, spiders and a dung beetle.
-They wonder what she’s doing without her mum…
+Lucy Ladybird is a little too adventurous.
+She flies away from her mother and quickly finds she's lost.
+As she sits on a leaf, sad and alone, other creatures pass by: woodlice, a millipede, spiders and a dung beetle - and Lucy learns some fascinating things about each of them, what they do and how important they are for the environment.

 Night draws in and Lucy is frightened.
 A family of stag beetles offer to look after her, but her mum has told her NEVER to talk to stag beetles because they look scary.
 However, the stag beetles are so kind and look after Lucy so well that she realises she can trust them.
 When her mother eventually arrives, Lucy’s in trouble – but she protests that the stag beetles have kept her safe.
 Mrs. Stag Beetle tells Lucy’s mum: ‘We’re just like you inside.’
 Mrs. Ladybird comes to see that they’re all part of one big beetle family and decides they can all be friends.

 Includes two versions: 1) a full script with plenty of speaking parts and 2) a simplified version that is mostly narrated.
-Interesting link - https://www.buglife.org.uk/
+For more bug related resources visit the Buglife website.

 SPECIAL OFFER: Buy 'The Not-So-Creepy Crawlies & 'Flutterpillar' together for just £49.90 (see below).

-Author: Age guide: 6 - 8 Running time: 20 minutes No. of songs: 9Shipping on this product is available to UK, Europe & Rest of the World - more informationOnce checkout is completed, select payment option of Invoice (UK only), Credit Card or PayPal
+Author: Ruth Kenward Ruth Holyoake Age guide: 6 - 8 Running time: 20 minutes No. of songs: 9Shipping on this product is available to UK, Europe & Rest of the World - more informationOnce checkout is completed, select payment option of Invoice (UK only), Credit Card or PayPal

 - The Not-So-Creepy Crawlies - Director's Notes